AUTOMATIC1111/stable-diffusion-webui/API.md

 ------

--After the backend does its thing, the API sends the response back in a variable that was assigned above: `response`.
+- After the backend does its thing, the API sends the response back in a variable that was assigned above: `response`.
 The response contains three entries; "images", "parameters", and "info", and I have to find some way to get the information from these entries.
--First, I put this line `r = response.json()` to make it easier to work with the response.
+- First, I put this line `r = response.json()` to make it easier to work with the response.
--"images" is the generated image, which is what I want mostly.
+- "images" is the generated image, which is what I want mostly.
 There's no link or anything; it's a giant string of random characters, apparently we have to decode it.
 This is how I do it:
 ```
 for i in r['images']:
     image = Image.open(io.BytesIO(base64.b64decode(i.split(",",1)[1])))
 ```
--With that, we have an image in the `image` variable that we can work with, for example saving it with `image.save('output.png')`.
+- With that, we have an image in the `image` variable that we can work with, for example saving it with `image.save('output.png')`.
--"parameters" shows what was sent to the API, which could be useful, but what I want in this case is "info".
+- "parameters" shows what was sent to the API, which could be useful, but what I want in this case is "info".
 I use it to insert metadata into the image, so I can drop it into web ui PNG Info.
 For that, I'll backtrack a little bit and pull what I need, which is nested in "info"
 ```
 load_r = json.loads(r['info'])
 meta = load_r["infotexts"][0]